joshmoran/justit_assignment1/README.md

   - On Mobile and Tablet, you click the area and a limit of 4 courses are inserted below the clicked heading
   - On Desktop, all categories are above the content, clicking on the categories remove the content and add the relevant categories content

+## Article 4 - Showcasing their learning method, 'Hand-on learning'
+- Heading and small paragraph above always stay at the top, centered
+- The content (image and selection boxes) vary to screen size
+  - On Mobile, the image and selection boxes are in a column, image at the top
+  - On Tablet and Desktop, the image and selection boxes are in a row, image to the right and selection boxes to the left
+- Content boxes once clicked reveal and un-hide the paragraph below

+## Article 5 - Career Checker Section, 'Job Readiness Checker'

 # 3. Colour and fonts

 # 4. Media queries - mobile, tablet and desktop versions
 ### Pixel details